 If you really must climb something in this startling region, then use this as your starting point for reaching the peak of Breithorn (you’ll see that too from the viewing platform) a ‘relatively’ easy climbing feat (3hrs, on average) but one that does require guidance and some snow-climbing equipment.
 See?
 Something for everyone!

-One of the most awe-inspiring granite monoliths in the Yosemite Valley is arguably easier to conquer than it would seem.
+One of the most awe-inspiring granite monoliths in Yosemite National Park is arguably easier to conquer than it would seem.
 Sure, you will have to scramble across a death-defying drop whilst holding on to a handrail in one section but, in the end, it’s actually a not-too-difficult peak to conquer.

 Reaching the 2682m-high peak of Half Dome is certainly an exhilarating affair of its own accord, yet it’s the views from the top that make for the best rewards of all.